goda-zu/technical_task_qa_android/README.md

-## Boozt QA Technical challenge
+## Boozt QA practical challenge

 Congratulations, you have reached the next stage which is solving a Boozt practical challenge.

 During the challenge execution, we want you to imagine yourself as a member of our team, with a collective goal of getting your tasks completed :sunny:

-This challenge includes 3 sections:
+This challenge includes:
+- 2 main sections: Theoretical, Manual testing
+- 1 bonus: Automated testing
-Theoretical, Manual testing and Automated testing execution may take up to 4 hours
+execution may take up to 4 hours

 Let’s start!